homeschooling during covid

 Homeschool curriculum

-The thing I like most about Time4Learning is the fact that your child can work at their own pace.
-It also keeps track of the time they spend on each subject, and creates a schedule and assignments for them.
+The thing I like most about Time4Learning is that your child can work at their own pace.
+It also tracks the time they spend on each subject and creates a schedule and assignments for them.
 This helps them stay on track and know what is expected of them.
-You can print out progress reports and record all of the work they do, which is great if you ever need proof of their completed work and grades.

 Worksheets and Packets

-Teachers pay teachers is one of the best sites I could find and have used.
-You can find worksheets, lesson plans, and basically anything you need to print out to help your child learn.
 While you can find some things for free, most things you print out will cost a small fee.
-There is a little bit of something for children of all ages on here.
+There is a little bit of something for children of all ages here.

 Making the best of it

-Before choosing a program or curriculum think about what it is you want to teach your child.
+Before choosing a program or curriculum, consider what you want to teach your child.
 What do they need to learn?
-How do they learn the best?
+How do they learn best?
 What do they struggle with the most?
 What subject comes easily or naturally to them?
-Asking these questions first will help you determine what resources you need the most.

 Photo by BOOM 💥